joinpursuit/capstone/ideation/README.md

 ### An Example

 Idea: There is a new food craze: soup for lunch.
-Unfortunately, canned soup isn't very good, buying soup from a restaurant every day is too expensive and many people are too busy to figure out how to make their own soup.
+Unfortunately, canned soup doesn't have a lot of variety, buying soup from a restaurant every day is too expensive and many people are too busy to figure out how to make their own soup.
 Most people need help with getting simple recipes they could make and start enjoying soup!

-- The industry this belongs to is: Service
+- The industry this belongs to is: service
 - This product is mostly for busy individuals who work somewhere where there is a microwave that they can heat up their lunch
 - This solves the problem of helping people make their own soup
 - People want to eat better and soup is a healthy choice.
 Helping make soup become easier to make will help people eat better